eastend-street/from-east-end/src/pages/about-this-blog/index.md

 ## About me

-Front-end engineer, living in Tokyo, Japan, English beginner
+Front-end engineer / living in Tokyo, Japan